-Exotic species richness has decreased again at Site 3 and is showing signs of decline at Site 2 (excluding 2020) and the off-site location.
-Generally, Sites 3 and 5 contain more native species than exotic species, one exception being Site 2 during Spring 2022 with 11 native and 16 exotics being recorded.
+Exotic species richness has increased at both all sites in Autumn 2024.
+Sites 3 and 5 contain more native species than exotic species, Site 2 alternates between Spring 20 Native and 11 exotic to Autumn with 13 Native and 17 Exotics present.
 Exotic species richness continues to be lower in autumn compared to spring; this result is consistent with the ecology of the dominant exotic species in this area and the early autumn timing of surveys (i.e. before the winter growing period of many exotic annuals).
 This variability is therefore likely due to seasonal variation driving changes in the presence and abundance of annual native species.
 The diversity of exotic annual forbs and pasture grasses at Site 2 and Site 3 may, in part, be due to encroachment of exotic species from adjacent agricultural land.
-However, current uncontrolled grazing by a mob of sheep which roam at will across the site will also allow for weed seed spread and is likely to result in preferential grazing of selected native grasses and forbs.